openstack/keystoneauth/doc/source/using-sessions.rst

   will match ``2.2``, ``2.10``, ``3.0``, and ``3.3``, but not ``1.42``,
   ``2.1``, or ``3.20``.
 Mutually exclusive with `version`.

+.. note:: version, min_version and max_version are all used to help determine
+          the endpoint for a given Major API version of a service.

 discover_versions
   whether or not version discovery should be run, even if not strictly